How to build a gaming PC in 2023

 You’ll want to take some time here to ensure that all cables required are plugged into your motherboard, this might include fan headers, USB headers, or SATA power.
 If you require SATA power, just attach a SATA cable to your PSU and hook it all up.
 If you’re unsure of where to place or identify any motherboard headers, consult the manual.

-Step 11: Install your GPU
+Step 12: Install your GPU

 To install your GPU, make sure there are no obstructions on your case.
 This might include some brackets on the back that need to be removed.
 Depending on the size of your graphics card, this can be anywhere between two to four slots.

 Then, align the PCIe connector on your GPU with the notches on your motherboard.
 Push it in until you hear a satisfying click.
-If it’s not working, make sure you are level to the socket.
+If it’s not working, make sure you are level with the socket.

 Once the GPU has clicked into place, you want to screw in the bracket for the slots.
 It’s worth pushing your GPU up slightly while fastening these, as you can attain minimal GPU sag for doing so.